mwgeurts/viewray_mlc/README.md

   7. Under Description, type Head #, where # is the head number (1 in this instance)
   8. Click OK
   9. When asked to save the file, choose Multi-Frame type and save the results to _H1 G90 Strip1.prm_
-14. Repeat measurements at the same head and gantry angle for the remaining strips, using the field sizes below
+14. Repeat measurements at the same head and gantry angle for the remaining strips, using the field sizes in the above table
-15. In the SNC IC Profiler software, After completing all six exposures, export the data to ASCII format by selecting Export > SNC ASCII
+15. In the SNC IC Profiler software, after completing all six exposures, export the data to ASCII format by selecting Export > SNC ASCII
   1. In the message box that appears, verify the default settings are selected and specify a destination file
 16. Repeat the steps above for Head 2 and Head 3, both at 270 degrees